tonytech83/sqm-vs-btc/README.md

 # SQM vs BTC

 A Flask-based web application that compares the average price per square meter of real estate in Sofia with the current price of Bitcoin (BTC).
-The app dynamically fetches real estate prices and Bitcoin prices, calculates their ratio, and provides visual insights using Chart.js.
+The app dynamically fetches real estate prices and Bitcoin prices from multiple sources, calculates their ratio, and provides visual insights using Chart.js.

 <div align="center" display="flex">
     <img src="./pic.jpg" alt="app">